AmolMavuduru/IntroToDeepLearning/README.md

 - **Intro to Deep Learning Slides.pdf** - the Google Slides presentation for this workshop in PDF format.
 - **Intro to Deep Learning.ipynb** - a Jupyter notebook with all of the code, explanations, and examples for the workshop.
 - **Intro to Deep Learning Full Output.ipynb** - a Jupyter notebook with the full expected output of running the code. (follow this if you are having installation problems or other errors running the code in the original notebook)
+- **Intro to Deep Learning Full Output.pdf** - a PDF with the full expected output of running the code. (follow this if you are having installation problems or other errors running the code in the original notebook)
 - **README.md** - the document you are reading right now, which contains helpful information about this repo.

 ## Getting Started with Jupyter